nickpgill/nickpgill.github.io/research.md

  0. On the number of conjugacy classes of a primitive permutation group (with Daniele Garzoni) to appear in _Proc.
 R. Soc.
 Edinb., Sect.
 A, Math._
  0. Large minimal invariable generating sets in the finite symmetric groups (with Daniele Garzoni) to appear in _Israel J. Math_.
  0. Nilpotent covers of dihedral groups (with Kimeu Arphaxad Ngwava) to appear in _Ars Combinatoria_.
- 0. On the height and relational complexity of a finite permutation group, to appear in _Nagoya Math.
+ 0. On the height and relational complexity of a finite permutation group (with Bianca Loda and Pablo Spiga), to appear in _Nagoya Math.
 J._
  0. A generalization of a theorem of Rodgers and Saxl for simple groups of bounded rank (with [Laszlo Pyber](http://www.renyi.hu/~pyber/) and Endre Szabo), _Bull.
 LMS_ 52, No. 3, 464-471 (2020).
  0. The character table of a sharply 5-transitive subgroup of the alternating group on 12 letters (with [Sam Hughes](https://samhughesmaths.github.io/)), _Int.
 J. Group Theory_ 10, No. 1, 11-30 (2021).
   0. Binary groups: Alternating and classical groups (with [Pablo Spiga](http://www.matapp.unimib.it/~spiga/)), _Amer.
 J. Math._ 142, No. 1, 1-43 (2020).